platipy/platipy/intro.rst

 * For some additional motivation for Python and PyGTK+ and Pygame, the `FLOSS Manuals guide to "Make your own sugar activities" <http://www.flossmanuals.net/make-your-own-sugar-activities/>`_ is a good read.

-* For a more in-depth look at the motivation behind spyral, see *TODO*.
+* For a more in-depth look at the motivation behind spyral, see our :ref:`Contributor Application <contributor_application>`.